AVEVA/CONNECT-data-services-developer-docs/content/overview/who-uses-ocs.md

 Data scientists can easily integrate operational data from multiple sources for a variety of applications, such as process optimization and maintenance.
 Better data modeling enables smart decision-making based on clear answers about what is most relevant to a company’s goals.
 OCS uses the entire data infrastructure to gather the right type of data for modeling tools that answer business questions such as maintenance and demand forecasting.

-OCS enables this process by:
+OCS enables this process in the following ways:

-- Allowing the operations department and data scientists to share data and collaborate more effectively
+- Allows the operations department and data scientists to share data and collaborate more effectively
-- Providing an environment in which data analysis artifacts are saved, enabling the data scientist to modify their models and workflow more efficiently
+- Provides an environment in which data analysis artifacts are saved, enabling the data scientist to modify their models and workflow more efficiently
-- Ensuring that high-quality data is available for analysis
+- Ensures that high-quality data is available for analysis

 ### How does OCS enable data scientists?